SvenVw/fdm/fdm-docs/README.md

 ## Development

-As part of the the `fdm` monorepu you can use turbo tasks for development:
+As part of the the `fdm` monorepo you can use turbo tasks for development:

 ```
 # Install the packages required
-$ pnpm install
+$ npm install

 # Start local development
 $ turbo run watch-docs